Sinani201/java-course/README.md

 make slides3 # Only generate the presentation slides for lecture 3 make notes2 # Only generate presentation notes for lecture 2
 ```

+If you don't have LaTeX, compiled slide PDFs can be downloaded from the "Releases" section of this repo.

 ### Code Examples
 Coming soon!